Momentum-Team-15/momentum-team-15.github.io/technical-presentations.md

 _One interesting thing I figured out for this project is how to compare the tiles to see if they match.
 The value of the tiles are stored in a data attribute, and they are just strings that correspond to the font icon on the tile.
 If the tiles match, then the pair is removed from the board.
 To keep the shape of the board, I don’t remove the elements from the DOM but just set a "hidden" attribute on the tiles that are no longer in play.
 There are some more animations there to make the effect seem smooth._

 _The game ends when all the matches have been found.
 I show the number of tries that it took to find all the matches, and the user sees an option to play again, which will reset the score and redraw the board.
-The trickiest part of that was...but here’s how I did it…._
+The trickiest part of that was...and here’s how I did it…._

 ## Evaluation